Nazulka/Poster-Panda/README.md

 'STRIPE_SECRET_KEY', '<your value - API secret key from Stripe dashboard>' 'STRIPE_WH_SECRET', '<your value - from Stripe's developer API after creating a webhook>'
 ```

-If Gitpod is used for development, these environmental variables can be stored in _Settings_ and _Variables_ on the Gitpod Workspaces page.

 4. To set up the local database, run:
 ```